To access information on our new Prize Research Fellowships scheme, click here.

 VISITING INTERNATIONAL FELLOWSHIP AWARD

-The Society for French Studies is delighted to announce the fourth round of its Visiting International Fellowship scheme.
+The Society for French Studies is delighted to announce the 2018 round of its Visiting International Fellowship scheme.
 In the light of its commitment to international mobility within the subject area it represents, the Society offers funding for a grant to support an annual visiting fellowship, tenable in any UK or Irish university, or institution of higher education in the UK or Ireland, to enable outstanding academics in the French Studies field based in overseas universities to spend time at UK or Irish higher education institutions.
 The scheme is designed to support early career and established scholars, although exceptionally the Society may be prepared to consider candidates—such as authors—who do not hold a university post.

 There is one deadline per year: 1 April, for activity taking place the following academic session.